oguzhanKomcu/Sql_Codes_And_Examples/README.md

 ## USER DEFİNED FUNCTİON
 Working with SQL While working on tables, we can repeat the desired operations many times.
 However, when there is a change in the repeated operations, we need to change them one by one.
 For this, we define the operation in a function that we have created, and when there is any change, it will be sufficient to just change the operation in the function.
 You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/UserDefinedFunction.sql)

+### TABLE-VALUED FUNCTİON
+TABLE-VALUE FUNCTION in an example database I showed.
+You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/TABLE-VALUED%20FUNCT%C4%B0ON.sql)

+##STORED PROCEDURE
+In operations such as CRUD in the database, we have to rewrite and compile the code each time.
+When this is the case, there is a loss of performance in terms of both time and compilation.
+In such cases, the Store Procedure allows us to write code according to the expressions used in programming.
+Thus, we save time without having to do the same operations every time.
+You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/STORED%20PROCEDURE.sql)